Golf Course Review of Ganton Golf Club

 There are a number of patches of gorse throughout the round that also add to the difficulty plus the open and exposed nature of the site is prone to fierce winds.
 Add into the mix that the exceptional routing continually twists you in one direction and then the other making judging even the slightest breeze more taxing than usual.

 At times a lot of the severest bunkers, which must be avoided at all costs, are slightly peripheral to the fairways and although punishing of a wayward shot they are not always key to the strategy of the hole.
-Straight down the middle and long is essential at Ganton on most of the sterner holes and is perhaps suitable for elite competition, however, I can imagine everyday play for amateur golfers can become unrelenting.
+Straight down the middle and long is essential at Ganton on most of the sterner holes and this is perhaps suitable for elite competition, however, I can imagine everyday play for amateur golfers is unrelenting.

 I always find the most interesting holes are a couple of the short par fours where the hazards intervene on the line of play more and give the golfer multiple options and choices.
 The third is a good example of this with a long diagonal bunker tempting bigger hitters to try and carry it whilst the savvier player may not even entertain that notion and play well to the right for a much better angle into the green.
 Meanwhile, the 14th is one of the best examples of a driveable par four you will find thanks to the bunkers, green complex and banks of gorse that all dictate the choice of play.